Manpreet1710/test-video-editor/_posts/2021-04-30-how-to-compress-videos-on-mac-without-compromising-in-quality.md

 * Once it is finished compressing, click on the **Finished** tab and click on **Open** to view your video.

   ![Clicking on Finished tab.](/uploads/imageedit_15_7661043528.png "How to compress videos on Mac")

+So these were seven of the easiest ways to compress video files on Mac.
+Hope you try them out.